jxnl/blog/docs/services.md

 I can guide you through the challenges of AI product development, ensuring your team is well-equipped to succeed in this rapidly evolving field.

+And over the past few years I've worked with a dozen companies to help them navigate the landscape. **I've seen what works and what doesn't.** For everything else, we can lean on a network of trusted experts and founders.

 ## Some of my clients

 | Client                                        | Description                                                | Contact      | Industry           |